dmaasland/dmaasland.github.io/posts/mcafee.md

 Where do we stuff our binaries now?

 ## ESConfigTool
-As it turns out, McAfee Endpoint Security ships with a program called "ESConfigTool".
+McAfee Endpoint Security ships with a program called "ESConfigTool".
 This program can be used to import and export configuration files.
 It's usage is described [here](https://docs.mcafee.com/bundle/endpoint-security-10.6.0-installation-guide-unmanaged-windows/page/GUID-31F0BE99-2186-4C4E-B0E3-96F3FED8DF49.html).

 As it turns out, to get the settings from McAfee Endpoint Security you need: